 The Ultimate Mancation – Day 3

-In the end we got our tickets and although they were the absolute last row of the stadium and we weren’t all seated together, (thanks for the hook up!) we finally had hard tickets in hand – which put us further ahead than many others that day.
+In the end, we got our tickets and although they were the absolute last row of the stadium and we weren’t all together, (thanks for the hookup!) we finally had hard tickets in hand.
+This put us further ahead than many others that day.
 I would later find that Venue Kings among many other brokers ended up selling tickets they didn’t get, obviously leaving them in a jam.
 This included ticket resale giant StubHub who graciously refunded stranded fans 2x the value they paid.

 For that I am thankful.

 …Or at least that is what I tried to tell myself when I woke up at 6 AM the next day in a cold sweat with that interception playing over and over in my head.